Disability Services for Students UPPS No. 07.11.01

 01. POLICY STATEMENTS

-01.01 This UPPS establishes policy and defines responsibility for the administration of services available to students with disabilities through the Office of Disability Services (ODS), and the provision of specific and reasonable accommodations for students with disabilities by Texas State University faculty and staff.
+01.01 This policy establishes procedures and defines responsibility for the administration of services available to students with disabilities through the Office of Disability Services (ODS), and the provision of specific and reasonable accommodations for students with disabilities by Texas State University faculty and staff.

 "Texas State University does not discriminate on the basis of disability in the recruitment and admissions of students or in the operation of any of its programs and activities."

-01.05 The mission of the ODS is to ensure that students with disabilities have access to all university programs and activities.
-We provide students the opportunity to reach their full potential by:
+01.06 The mission of the ODS is to ensure that students with disabilities have access to all university programs and activities.
+The ODS provides students the opportunity to reach their full potential by:

 a. coordinating academic accommodations and support services;